sohel5G/event-management/questions_and_answers.md

 #### Answer: ?

-<i>Write your explanation here</i>
-B: ReferenceError: greetign is not defined
+<i>B: `ReferenceError: greetign is not defined`</i>

-Because there is a typo in the code.
-You declared a variable as "greeting" but later tried to access a non-existent variable "greetign," which results in a ReferenceError, indicating that "greetign" is not defined in the scope of the program.
+`Because there is a typo in the code.
+You declared a variable as "greeting" but later tried to access a non-existent variable "greetign," which results in a ReferenceError, indicating that "greetign" is not defined in the scope of the program.`

 </p>
 </details>